-- To determine which trademarks should be legally protected for proper marketing of McNeese State University and to initiate the development of new trademarks and/or eliminate old ones as it deems necessary or desirable, subject to the approval of the President.
+- Determining which trademarks should be legally protected for proper marketing of McNeese State University and initiating the development of new trademarks, eliminating old ones as deemed necessary or desirable, subject to the approval of the president;

-- To ensure proper use and application of the trademarks that have become associated with McNeese State University.
+- Ensuring proper use and application of the trademarks that have become associated with McNeese State University;

-- To strengthen the trademarks through relationships with retailers, licensees, campus departments, student organizations, alumni, and fans.
+- Strengthening the trademarks through cobranding and licensing relationships with retailers, licensees, campus departments, student organizations, alumni, and fans; and

-- To generate revenue that funds academic and athletic scholarships.
+- Generating revenue that funds marketing and branding initiatives.

 A trademark (or mark) is any logo, symbol, nickname, letter(s), word, slogan, or derivative that can be associated with an organization, company, manufacturer, or institution and can be distinguished from those of other entities or competitors.

 In addition to the marks listed above, any indicia adopted hereafter and used or approved for use by McNeese State University shall be subject to the policies and procedures of the trademark licensing program.
 Additionally, any derivations of the University marks which would cause consumers to erroneously believe that the product originated from or was sponsored or authorized by the University shall also be covered by the trademark licensing program policies and procedures.

 Any business or individual interested in manufacturing products that will be sold to the general public or to campus departments and organizations through retail distribution channels (including the internet) must obtain a license through CLC.
 The basic requirements for licensing include submitting the completed application, providing proof of product liability insurance, signing a license agreement (and authorized manufacturer agreements, if needed), signing the labor code agreement, paying the applicable advance, getting all designs and products approved, and reporting royalties on the sale of McNeese merchandise.